All Alloy wheels Stuff

 How not to remove with a saw!

 So, I thought that I had seen it all until my staff sent me this image for our blog.
 One of our customers had attempted to cut out the locker with a hacksaw!
 This can clearly be seen in the images.
 What do you think?
-Have you seen anything like this?
+Have you ever seen anything like this?
 Please let me know.

 The Perils of Metal Valve Caps